 Even after minority Veterans get past the stigma surrounding mental health, many find additional challenges within the health care system.
 Health care disparities are real and may include a lack of access to insurance or meaningful treatment options, biased patient-provider interactions and more.
 Shining a Light on Mental Health Care Disparities offers a closer look at the disparities and how to deal with these experiences.

-- The Office of Minority Health has several tools and resources related to minority mental health, including specific information on mental health stigma, dealing with trauma, statistics on health disparities and much more.
+- The Office of Minority Health has several resources related to minority mental health, including population profiles that break down health data and disparities.

 - NAMI devotes an entire section of its site to Veterans and active duty Service members that addresses many specific concerns including career worry, stigma and much more.